MurderCity420/Chat-Power-Tools/docs/syncing-settings.md

 | Live sync | ❌ manual | ❌ scheduled / manual | ✅ near real-time |
 | Best for | One-off transfers | Most users | Multiple active devices |

-> ⚠️ Don't use Firebase sync and browser cloud backup at the same time — they can overwrite each other.
+> ⚠️ Don't use Firebase sync and Tampermonkey Cloud backup at the same time — they can overwrite each other.
 Pick one.

+> ⚠️ **Cloud backup ≠ Browser Sync.** Tampermonkey has *two* different features: a **Cloud** backup section (Google Drive / OneDrive / Dropbox / WebDAV — what this page sets up) and a separate **Browser Sync** / *sync via browser storage* option. **Use Cloud backup.** Browser Sync rides on the browser's ~100 KB sync-storage limit, which is far too small for Chat Power Tools' block list, cam templates, and logs — it can sync only part of your data or fail silently.

 ---